supercid/techdocs-wiki-tmp/GraphQL:-For-Headless.md

 In order to use Nosto the different pages, you'll need to make the appropriate mutations for the different page types.

 Every page-specific mutation requires you to pass the event for the specific page.

-These events are used to pass intelligence to Nosto's intelligence engine.
+These events are used to pass signals to Nosto's intelligence engine.
 Each of the page-specific mutations also allows you to fetch the recommendations for the given page type.

 #### Sending the cart